PolusAI/image-tools/features/cellular-evaluation-plugin/README.md

-# Cellular Evaluation Plugin
+# Cellular Evaluation Plugin(v0.2.2)

 Plugin to generate evaluation metrics for region-level comparison of ground truth and predicted images.
-Contact [Vishakha Goyal](mailto:vishakha.goyal@nih.gov) for more information.
+Contact [Vishakha Goyal](mailto:vishakha.goyal@nih.gov) and [Hamdah Shafqat Abbasi](mailto: hamdahshafqat.abbasi@nih.gov) for more information.

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).